 Summary

-Going forward, DTC transactions with RavenDB will not be supported, although support will be given to existing customers to migrate to a different solution using one of the alternatives above.
+Going forward, DTC transactions with RavenDB will not be supported, although support will be available to existing customers to migrate to a different solution using one of the alternatives above.
 Contact support@particular.net for a more thorough discussion of a migration path.